Alley gating scheme

 Match funding

-This scheme is currently closed, but permission can still be requested to erect Alleygates at resident's request.
+Permission can always be requested to erect Alleygates at resident's request.

 How much does it cost